-Sorting an array in descending order is a common task that can be accomplished in various ways using the C++ programming language.
-This tutorial will discuss two methods for sorting the array in descending order.
+Arranging an array in a descending order is a frequent operation that can be achieved through different techniques in the C++ programming language.
+This guide will explore two approaches to sorting the array in a descending manner.

 1. Method 1: